We can end up feeling like a parenting failure when we fall short of the pressures we feel. Moms, here’s why you need to be kind to yourself.

 I had to cut myself a lot of slack during the last few weeks of my twin pregnancy.
-I struggled with the weight of the pregnancy and all its ensuing complications, then felt guilty for not being the patient mom my three-year-old needed me to be.
+I struggled with the weight of the pregnancy and all its ensuing complications.
+Then I felt guilty for not being the patient mom my three-year-old needed me to be.

-But I had to remind myself over and over that it was a temporary challenge.
-A part of my life that is extra hard at the moment, but will ease up in a few weeks or months.
+But in hindsight, I realized that it was a temporary challenge.
+A part of my daily life that was extra hard at the moment, but would ease up in a few weeks or months.

 Whatever obstacles you may be facing, remind yourself that this is a season in your life.
 And like all seasons, they’ll come and go over time.

 We have a lot on our plates.
 Imagine how your family would function if you took a sudden and extended break for a month.
 Where you couldn’t plan ahead for your absence—you just had to leave for several weeks.
 Not a pretty picture, right?

 That’s because we do a lot of things at home.
 We pack morning lunches and do school pick-ups.
 We rock our babies to sleep for each nap and schedule activities for the week.
 And we plan our weekly meals, shop for the items, and pay all the bills every month.

 I’m sure you can add a lot more accomplishments to that list of things you do for your family.
 When you feel down on yourself, remember how much you already do in your day-to-day life.